 Founder & CEO

-Seeing the deplorable state of the people of Jamestown, I just could not stand on the fence and watch but get down on it to play my part in replenishing the earth by making a difference in people’s lives.
+Seeing the deplorable state of the poor of urban Accra, I just could not stand on the fence and watch but get down on it to play my part in replenishing the earth by making a difference in people’s lives.
 At least, brighten the small corner where I live.

 Every child deserve quality education and to be happy.
 Lovely, innocent and bright as they are, it is fun in working with them and I never regretted creating the StreetWise Project to touch lives and generations by providing the welfare of the vulnerable in deprived communities.